Makeup: 💄 Avoiding Heavy Metals and Toxic Ingredients

 (Simply testing isn’t an assurance of anything… what if the results were high?)

-• Rms.
+• RMS.
 “Rest assured heavy metal testing is conducted on each individual ingredient used in our products.”
 But they did not Respond to Follow up questions asking for more specifics, and they didn’t state if they stay below a certain level.
 May contain titanium dioxide.
 (Was on the ewg champion list in 2011)

 • Pure Haven.
 Says they test but don’t release the results.
 (I’m not sure if they’ve stated a level they stay beneath)